apache/cloudstack-documentation/source/adminguide/ui.rst

    }

 UI also provides option to show custom plugins by displaying a custom HTML page or service in an iframe.
 Such plugins can be listed in the config file using `plugins` property.
-Example for adding a custom plugin:
+Example for adding custom plugins:

 .. parsed-literal::